Latest US track comeback puts Quincy Hall atop the medal stand in Olympic 400 meters

-SAINT-DENIS, France (AP) — Quincy Hall became the latest American to electrify Olympic track and field with an out-of-nowhere comeback Wednesday night, sprinting from far behind in the 400 meters to reel in three runners and capture the gold medal.
+SAINT-DENIS, France (AP) — Quincy Hall became the latest American to electrify Olympic track and field with an out-of-nowhere comeback, sprinting from far behind in the 400 meters Wednesday night to reel in three runners and capture another gold medal for the U.S.

-Hall, buried in fourth place as the runners rounded the last bend, outran the runner on his outside, then two more to the inside to cross the line in 43.40 seconds, the fourth-fastest time ever, then dropped to the track to do snow angels to celebrate.
+Hall, buried in fourth place as the sprinters rounded the last bend, outran the runner on his outside, then two more to the inside to cross the line in 43.40 seconds, the fourth-fastest time ever.
+He dropped to the track to do snow angels to celebrate.

+“I've got determination,” Hall said.
+"That’s what got me to that line.
+A lot of hurt, a lot of pain.”

-Britain's Matthew Hudson-Smith finished second and Muzala Samukonga of Zambia finished third.
+Hall beat Britain's Matthew Hudson-Smith by .04 seconds — that's now the fifth-fastest time in history — and Muzala Samukonga of Zambia finished third.

 Hall is the first American since LaShawn Merritt in 2008 to capture gold in the one-lap race.
 His victory came an evening after American Cole Hocker came from far behind late to beat the favorites in the men's 1500.